The Brazilian carrier hopes to sell 20% of its maintenance capacity by 2007.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "TAM Plans To Offer Third-Party Maintenance".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "TAM Plans To Offer Third-Party Maintenance".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.